 How much does a PSD cost?

-Throughout my research, I’ve found the average price for a service dog – with temperament testing, vet care, food, and training – is between $20,000-$30,000.
-However, some organizations like The Foundation for Service Dog Support often reduce costs based on each individual and her service to the community.
+Throughout my research, I’ve found the average price for a service dog — with temperament testing, vet care, food and training — is between $20,000 and $30,000.
+However, some organizations like The Foundation for Service Dog Support often reduce costs based on each individual and their service to the community.